benjum/oarc-python-data-viz-2/README.md

-# Spring 2024 OARC Data Visualization with Python II: Making Interactive Plots and Dashboards
+# Winter 2025 OARC Data Visualization with Python II: Making Interactive Plots and Dashboards

 This repository is maintained by Ben Winjum for use in UCLA OARC's introductory training class.